wasny0ps/Damn-Vulnerable-DeFi/Challenges/Unstoppable/README.md

 # Subverting

-To discharge this challenge, we must broken vault's flashs with enforce `(convertToShares(totalSupply) != balanceBefore)` condition.
+To discharge this challenge, we must broken vault's flashs with enforcing `(convertToShares(totalSupply) != balanceBefore)` condition.

 In the `UnstoppableVault` contract, the asset is the underlying token called `DVT` that user deposit/withdraw into the vault.
 And the share is the amount of vault tokens called `oDVT` that the vault mint/burn for users to represent their deposited assets.

 ERC4626 is an extension of ERC20 that proposes a standard interface for token vaults. `convertToShares()` function returns the amount of shares that would be exchanged by the vault for the amount of assets provided.
 In this case, this function open to enforce.
-In other words, totalSupply of the vault tokens should always equal totalAsset of underlying tokens before any flash loan execution.
-If there are other implementations of the vault that divert asset tokens to other contracts, the flashLoan function would be inactive.
+In other words, totalSupply of the vault tokens should always equal totalAsset of underlying tokens before any flash loan execution.If there exist alternative implementations of the vault that route asset tokens to different contracts, the flashLoan function would remain non-operational.

 Since the contract is an ERC20, we can use transfer() to send DVT tokens to it.
 Thus, the lender is unable to provide any additional flashloans.